Optimal design of lottery with cumulative prospect theory: Lottery design with ticket price constraint

 \subsection{Algorithms}

 According to the above result, we provide the algorithm for optimal lottery design with a fixed ticket price.
-We first give a naive algorithm and then improve it to run faster (in which we solve a simple $1$-dimensional optimization problem for quadratic time).
-Moreover, for the case $\alpha\ge \beta$, we give a linear time algorithm that ensures the optimal solution.
+We first give a naive algorithm and then improve it to run faster.
+In the improved algorithm, we solve a simple $1$-dimensional optimization problem for quadratic time.
+Moreover, we give a linear-time algorithm for the case $\alpha\ge \beta$ that ensures the optimal solution.
 The results of numerical experiments can be seen in \cref{sec:experiment}.